Single-shotMeasurementOfPhotodetectors/Photodetector_project/README.md

 # Single-shot Measurement of Photodetectors -- Operational Codes
 This repository contains the sample pixel data and operational codes for the paper submission titled "Verifiable Single-Shot Measurement of Photon Detectors".
+In this repository, photodetectors are referred to as pixels because they serve as the individual elements of a focal plane array.

 ## All-in-One Demo Code for Output Reconstruction